nv-morpheus/Morpheus/docs/source/conda_packages.md

 conda install -c nvidia morpheus-dfp
 ```
 The `morpheus-dfp` Conda package installs the `morpheus_dfp` python package.
 It also pulls down all the necessary Conda runtime dependencies including [`morpheus-core`](https://anaconda.org/nvidia/morpheus-core).
-### Install additional `Pypi` dependencies
+### Install additional PyPI dependencies
-Some of the DFP stages in the library require additional dependencies that are hosted on `Pypi`.
+Some of the DFP stages in the library require additional dependencies that are hosted on PyPI.
 These dependencies are included as a requirements file in the `morpheus_dfp` python package.
 And can be installed by running the following command:
 ```bash
 python3 <<EOF
 import importlib.resources